 Soldering Iron, Solder and Wire Stippers – I like using this kit as everything is included and it’s low-cost: Soldering Kit (I was really intimidated about soldering at first, but it is SO easy and I’m glad I went this route.
 If you don’t want to solder there are quick connectors online, but I don’t have experience with them: 8mm LED Quick Connectors

-Coroplast – Check your local home improvement store for the best prices.
+Coroplast – Check your local home improvement or local hardware store for the best prices

 Scissors – I love these for everything!
 I have three pairs of them.

 1 Power Strip (Depending on your setup you might need one or two extension cords)